imbryan/day-tracker/README.md

 ### To-do
  * Commandline interface.
 Will eventually be replaced with a GUI
  * Ability to create categories and data entries
+ * Ability to modify day entries other than the current day
+ * Generate graphs for given time spans